nocomplexity/codeaudit/README.md

 > [!WARNING]
-> Python Codeaudit is still is currently in *beta status*.
-There are still bugs in the software that need to be fixed.
-Consider [contributing](CONTRIBUTING.md) to make Codeaudit a cool modern Python SAST tool.
-Codeaudit is currently in a thorough testing period and changes and fixes are frequently applied.
+> Python Codeaudit is currently in *beta status*.
+Consider [contributing](CONTRIBUTING.md) to make Codeaudit the coolest open source Python SAST tool.
+Codeaudit is currently in a thorough testing phase.
+So use the Codeaudit now to and contribute to make it better!

 ## Features